jpnavarro-nv/cuda_training_nways/2_1_cuda_memcpy_p2p.md

-# 2.1 CUDA Training Nways — Multi-GPU Instructions
+# 2.1 CUDA Memcpy and Peer-to-Peer Memory Access

 For this section you’ll need access to **multiple GPUs**.
 Adjust your `srun` scripts to use **2 or 4 GPUs**, depending on resource availability.
 The examples below show a **4-GPU** request on **LNCC** and **GAIA**—update the `--gres=gpu:<N>` value to match what you can allocate.